 Expert advisory panel

-An expert advisory panel will be appointed by the Chief Executive of LINZ as we are the agency responsible for administering the PWA.
+An expert advisory panel was appointed by the Chief Executive of LINZ, as the agency responsible for administering the PWA.

-The purpose of the panel is to provide independent advice on potential reforms to the PWA that would better facilitate infrastructure delivery, while retaining the fundamental principles of the Act.
+The panel provided independent specialist advice on potential reforms to the PWA that would better facilitate infrastructure delivery, while retaining the fundamental principles of the Act.

 Timeframe